linked-db/linked-ql/site/realtime/live-queries.md

 );
 ```

-That id is more than a label.
-It gives the query a durable slot identity, and LinkedQL binds that subscription to the same slot each time it is recreated with the same id.
+An ID gives the query a durable slot identity, and LinkedQL binds that subscription to the same slot each time it is recreated with the same id.

 ### Behaviour

-With a durable slot identity, the runtime:

-- is able to resume from the same logical slot on requeries
+With a durable slot identity, the runtime is able to resume from the same logical slot on requeries:

-- catches the subscriber up on commits that were missed while away
+- delivers commits that were missed while subscriber was away
-- continues emitting to the subscriber from that state
+- continues into the current commit stream

-State continuity also means:
+On resuming from a previous state, the following happens:

 - previous initial snapshot isn't redelivered; consequently...
 - `result.rows` is empty